-Girls Volleyball, Basketball, Track, Cross Country and Soccer - 408211
+Girls - 408211 Volleyball, Basketball, Track, and Cross Country

-Boys Football, Basketball, Track, Cross Country and Soccer - 408201
+Boys - 408201 Football, Basketball, Track, and Cross Country

-Soccer - 408261, students interested in Soccer only should sign up for this course.
+Boys/Girls Soccer - 408261 Students interested in Soccer only should sign up for this course.

-Tennis - 409231, students interested in Tennis only should sign up for this course.
+Tennis - 409231 Students interested in only Tennis should sign up for this course.

-\Gymnastics - 409241, students interested in Gymnastics only should sign up for this course.
+\Gymnastics - 409241 Students interested in only Gymnastics should sign up for this course.

-\Golf- 409261, students interested in Golf only should sign up for this course
+\Golf- 409261, students interested in Golf only should sign up for this course.
+Tryouts will be held the first two weeks of school.

 \ A basic gymnastic or golf skills tryout will be held for acceptance into one of these classes.
-Parent drop off at the high school for morning workout is required. \

-Designed for students interested in participating in competitive sports.
+Parent drop off at the high school for morning workout is required. \ Designed for students interested in participating in competitive sports.
 Students must be available before school, after school, evenings and Saturdays for practice sessions and games.
 In order for a student to participate in or try-out for a sport, the school must have a physical form completed by a medical doctor.
 These forms must be on file with the campus coordinator at the student's school.
 Maximum team size for each sport will be established and maintained based on written criteria.
 If enrollment exceeds the number that can be accommodated on the teams, then students will compete for the available positions.
 Students who are not selected for a team will be assigned to an off-season conditioning class during the athletic period until the beginning of a new sport.
 This procedure will be used for each sport.
 There is a \$30 uniform fee for these sports.